vfxetc/sitetools/docs/index.rst

 sitetools
 =========

 Tools for setting up a Python execution environment at runtime.
+Generally useful for extending one virtualenv_ with another.

 This will take a few automatic actions at Python startup (in order):